dimuthuYasasViduranga/fleet_control_web/vue/checklist.md

   - [ ] grey - offline with no exception
 - [ ] Change allocation
 - [ ] Change location
-- [ ] Change load style
 - [ ] Clear row

 #### Other assetes
 - [ ] Active operator present
 - asset icon
-  - [ ] green - connected and no exception
+  - [ ] green - operator and ready code
-  - [ ] orange - exception active
+  - [ ] orange - process
+  - [ ] white - standby
+  - [ ] gray with x - down
+  - [ ] No wifi symbol - disconnected
-  - [ ] grey - offline with no exception
+  - [ ] blue - no operator and ready code
 - [ ] change allocation

 # Location Assignment
-- [ ] Ancillary closeable
+- [ ] Other asssets closeable
-- [ ] Ancillary not movable, and no move cursor
+- [ ] Other asset not movable, and no move cursor
 - [ ] Unassigned closeable
 - [ ] Check multiline of assets holds shape (ie does not stretch or break boundary)
-- [ ] No popovers while dragging
+- [ ] No popover from dragged icon
-- [ ] Scroll when dragging to bottom of page (must have enough routes)
-- [ ] X -> unassigned (with asset) and X -> Y (with asset) has both showing
-- [ ] X -> unassigned shown if dig unit and no haul trucks
+- [ ] valid source with no dump location
-- [ ] X -> unassigned (dig unit and no haul truck) and X - y (dig unit, haul truck) does not show unassigned
-- [ ] Warning icon when in static geofence but no exception
+- [ ] no source with valid dump location
-- Truck icon
+- Asset Icon
-  - [ ] green - connected and no exception
+  - [ ] green - operator and ready code
-  - [ ] orange - exception active
+  - [ ] orange - process
+  - [ ] white - standby
+  - [ ] gray with x - down
+  - [ ] No wifi symbol - disconnected
-  - [ ] grey - offline with no exception
+  - [ ] blue - no operator and ready code
-- Asset name bar
+- Asset name bar (haul truck)
   - [ ] clear - asset offline and no operator
   - [ ] green - online and acknowledged
   - [ ] orange - online and not acknowledged